Upwork Competitors Breakdown: 14 Sites Like Upwork for Businesses & Freelancers

 Pros and cons for freelancers

 🎓 PRO TIP.
-Fiverr is about fixed-price projects.
-For hourly projects, you might need the best time tracking app to record the hours you’ve rendered and the proof that you are working on the project.
-While Upwork has a native desktop app, which you can use to log your time, these features are missing in other tools.
+For hourly-based projects, you might need the best time tracking app to record the hours you’ve rendered and the proof that you are working on the project.
+While Upwork has a native desktop app, which you can use to log your time, these features are missing in other services.
 If that’s important for you – try using Everhour.

 2. SolidGigs